dawei001001234/hello-world/README.md

 # hello-world
-Hello World Git， Hello World
+Hello World Git，
+The new commer says hello world！